marcindulak/vagrant-opennebula-ha-tutorial-centos7/README.md

 The `opennebula` bridge br1 is associated with eth1 interface.
 The eth2 interface is used for `glusterfs` communication.
 The `opennebula`\`s web-interface `sunstone` is available on the the Virtual IP provided by Raft.
-This Virtual IP is then used as the backend for an `apache` reverse proxy running on the management server port 80.
+This Virtual IP sunstone port 9869 is then used as the backend for an `apache` reverse proxy running on the management server port 80.
 `vagrant` port forwarding feature is used to expose the `apache` port 80 on the management server to the `vagrant` host port 10080.